-- proof of CPR certification (Level C American Heart Association Health Care Provider); - 2. proof of negative drug screen; - completion of all required health and immunization information; - 4. eligible for fingerprint clearance card; - 5. removal of all ASU admission deficiencies; and - 6. other required materials.
+- 1. proof of CPR certification (Level C American Heart Association Health Care Provider); - 2. proof of negative drug screen; - 3. completion of all required health and immunization information; - 4. eligible for fingerprint clearance card; and - 5. other required materials.

-Professional program courses are offered at the Tempe campus, the East campus, and the West campus.
+Professional program courses are offered at the Downtown campus, the Mayo campus, the Polytechnic campus, and the West campus.
 Students are asked to specify location preference as part of the application process.
 Students are expected to complete the professional program on the campus assigned upon admission.